konveyor/konveyor.github.io/content/Konveyor/installation.md

 [user@user ~]$ curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.21.2/install.sh | bash -s v0.21.2
 ```

-## Installing Tackle Operator
+## Installing Konveyor Operator
-Operators are a structural layer that manages resources deployed on Kubernetes (database, front end, back end) to automatically create a Tackle instance instead of doing it manually.
+Operators are a structural layer that manages resources deployed on Kubernetes (database, front end, back end) to automatically create a Konveyor instance instead of doing it manually.

 **Requirements**
-Tackle requires a total of 5 persistent volumes (PVs) used by different components to successfully deploy, 3 RWO volumes and 2 RWX volumes will be requested via PVCs.
+Konveyor requires a total of 5 persistent volumes (PVs) used by different components to successfully deploy, 3 RWO volumes and 2 RWX volumes will be requested via PVCs.

 |Name|Default Size|Access Mode|Description|
 |--|--|--|--|